Stephen Bush is an inbound marketing expert. He is CEO and Chief Business Writer for AEX Commercial Financing Group.

 More Customer-Centric Content Strategies

-Whether case studies are used by an organization or not, I recommend including one or more of the following in the overall content writing portfolio:
+Whether an organization uses case studies or not, I recommend including one or more of the following in the overall content writing portfolio:

-The five inbound marketing strategies just listed can complement case studies — and content research should play a vital role in each strategy.
+The four inbound marketing strategies just listed can complement case studies — and content research should play a vital role in each strategy.
 Marketing and business managers should also allow for the possibility of not using case studies due to issues like client anonymity (discussed below).
-If case study content is not included in an organization's business writing portfolio, it becomes even more important to consider other options such as white papers, press releases and extended articles.

 What About Anonymity of Clients Discussed in Case Studies?